 Connected Fitness Products

-As of October 2019, the company sells two different workout products.
-The first one is the Peloton Bike, an indoor cycle with a touchscreen monitor.
-Starting price is $2,245 with the option of monthly payments (at 58$/month).
-Furthermore, the consumer can choose from different packages that include add-ons such as shoes and headphones.
+The company sells two different workout products.
+The first one is the Peloton Bike +, an indoor cycle with a touchscreen monitor.
+The starting price is $2,495 with the option of monthly payments (at 59$/month).

 Next to the bike, the company also sells the Peloton Tread.
-Similarly, to the bike, the treadmill comes with a touchscreen monitor as well and retails at a starting price of $4,295.
+Similarly, to the bike, the treadmill comes with a touchscreen monitor as well and retails at a starting price of $2,495.
 Conversely, add-ons can be bought on top.